Principality: Development

 Though principalities existed in antiquity, even before the height of the Roman Empire, the principality as it is known today developed in the Middle Ages between 750 and 1450 when feudalism was the primary economic and social system in much of Europe.
 Feudalism increased the power of local princes within a king's lands.
-As princes continued to gain more power over time, the authority of the king was diminished in many places.
+As princes continued to gain more power over time, the king's authority was diminished in many places.
 This led to political fragmentation as the king's lands were broken into mini-states ruled by princes and dukes who wielded absolute power over their small territories.
 This was especially prevalent in Europe, and particularly with the Princes of the Holy Roman Empire.

 During the Late Middle Ages from 1200 to 1500, principalities were often at war with each other as royal houses asserted sovereignty over smaller principalities.
-These wars caused a great deal of instability and economies were destroyed.
+These wars caused a great deal of instability, and economies were destroyed.
 Episodes of bubonic plague also reduced the power of principalities to survive independently.
-Eventually, agricultural progress and development of new trade goods and services boosted commerce between principalities.
-Many of these states became wealthy, expanded their territories and improved the services provided to their citizens.
-Princes and dukes developed their lands, established new ports and chartered large thriving cities.
-Some used their new-found wealth to build palaces and other institutions now associated with sovereign states.
+Eventually, agricultural progress and new trade goods and services developed commerce between principalities.
+Many of these states became wealthy, expanded their territories, and improved the services provided to their citizens.
+Princes and dukes developed their lands, established new ports, and chartered large, thriving cities.
+Some used their newfound wealth to build palaces and other institutions now associated with sovereign states.

 Consolidation

-While some principalities prospered in their independence, less successful states were swallowed by stronger royal houses.
-Europe saw consolidation of small principalities into larger kingdoms and empires.
+While some principalities prospered in their independence, stronger royal houses swallowed less successful states.
+Europe saw the consolidation of small principalities into larger kingdoms and empires.
 This had already happened in England in the first millennium, and this trend subsequently led to the creation of such states as France, Portugal, and Spain.
 Another form of consolidation was orchestrated in Italy during the Renaissance by the Medici family.
 A banking family from Florence, the Medici took control of governments in various Italian regions and even assumed the papacy.
 They then appointed family members as princes and assured their protection.
 Prussia also later expanded by acquiring the territories of many other states.

-However, in the 17th to 19th centuries, especially within the Holy Roman Empire, the reverse was also occurring: many new small sovereign states arose as a result of transfers of land for various reasons.
+However, from the 17th to 19th centuries, especially within the Holy Roman Empire, the reverse was also occurring: many new small sovereign states arose as a result of land transfers for various reasons.

-Notable principalities existed until the early 20th century in various regions of Germany and Italy.
+Notable principalities existed in various regions of Germany and Italy until the early 20th century.